 Hemant Kumar Apat, Bibhudatta Sahoo, Pranitha Madapathi, and Prasenjit Maiti

-9. Software Define-Industrial IoT for Smart City Applications
+9. Software-Defined Industrial IoT for Smart City Applications

 A. Manisha, G. Suresh Reddy, and Kshira Sagar Sahoo